mikeizbicki/ucr-cs100/tutorials/file-permission/README.md

 ##Security

-When you write into a read-only file in vim, you will be noticed as warnning - "this file is read-only".
-However, it also has a tip on the next "using `!` can override this file. " This is because, you are actually writing a temp file into system, then the system will delete the original file and create a new one.
-So you have permission to make the file read-only, but you don't have actual permission to change the permission setting under the system level.
-Many application delete and create new files when edits are made, if you directory permissions are not secure.
-This can be a security concern.
-Therefore, the permission setting will be very important on the security system.
+When you write into a read-only file in vim, you will notice the warnning - "this file is read-only".
+However, it also has a tip on the next "using `!` can override this file. " This is because you are actually writing a temp file into the system.
+The system will therefore delete the original file and create a new one.
+So you have permission to make the file read-only, but you don't have actual permission to change the permissions setting under the system level.
+Many applications delete and create new files when edits are made.
+If your directory permissions are not secure, this can be a security concern.
+Therefore, the permissions setting will be very important to the security system.